MicrosoftDocs/azure-docs/articles/virtual-desktop/troubleshoot-client.md

 #### Authentication issues when TLS 1.2 not enabled

-Authentication issues can also happen when your client hasn't enabled TLS 1.2.
+Authentication issues can also happen when your client doesn't have TLS 1.2 enabled.
 To learn how to enable TLS 1.2 on a compatible client, see [Enable TLS 1.2 on client or server operating systems](/troubleshoot/azure/active-directory/enable-support-tls-environment?tabs=azure-monitor#enable-tls-12-on-client-or-server-operating-systems).

 ## Windows client blocks Azure Virtual Desktop (classic) feed